ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/bak-usa.md

 ## In 2016, I got a job writing for this new startup in the city of Buffalo.

-The company was so new that I was asked to help brand the business from the ground up.
+The company was so new that I was asked to help develop its brand from the ground up.

-**That meant creating a brand voice from scratch, developing a style guide, and writing nearly every word of the corporate website.**
+That meant **creating a brand voice from scratch, developing a style guide, and writing nearly every word of the corporate website.**

 But none of that was possible without our phenomenal marketing team.
 The harder we worked, the bigger we got, and the more we could do.